evendev/propper-single-page-site/README.md

 ### Setup credentials

-First, copy `sample-secrets.json` to `secrets.json` and fill in with your server's credentials.
+First, copy `sample-secrets.yml` to `secrets.yml` and fill in with your server's credentials.

-    {
-      "rsync": {
-        "stage": {
-          "dest": "path/to/server/webroot",
-          "host": "user@example.com"
-        }
-      }
-    }
+    rsync:
+      stage:
+        dest: /var/www/html
+        host: user@hostname

 You may create as many targets as you'd like.
 See the `grunt-rsync` repo for more, just make sure you add in the appropriate credentials into your `secrets.json` file.